From Manager, January 3, 2019

 Thaksin’s son Panthongtae, once expected to join one of the new pro-Thaksin parties, instead joined the Pheu Thai.
 This was seen as a way for Thaksin to show he was not abandoning the party.

-The Thai Raksa Chart is another new party, this one created as a home for the Red Shirt leadership.
+The Thai Raksa Chart is another new party, this one created as a home for some of the Red Shirt leadership.
 One benefit of this is to create more party list MPs posts for non-politician Red Shirt leaders.

 Most Red Shirts leaders are not actual politicians who have home districts where they are elected.
 They were recruited in past years to agitate, sometimes violently, in support of Thaksin initiatives.
 After elections, these individuals received legal protection, as well as political positions, by being appointed party list MPs under the Pheu Thai.